 Install a dual-flush toilet

-If your retailer does not offer a toilet replacement program and you require financial assistance, you might be eligible for the State Government’s Community Rebate Program.
+Dual-flush toilets can save an incredible 35,000 litres of water a year for a family of four!
+Ask your water retailer if they have a toilet replacement program – if they don’t, and you need financial assistance, you might be eligible for the Victorian Government’s Community Rebate Program.

 Buy a water-efficient washing machine

-- And remember, only wash when you have a full load.
+And remember, only run your washing machine when you have a full load of laundry.

 Install a rainwater tank